-To help you better understand the available autoscaling settings, this example describes a typical autoscaling workflow on sample Elasticsearch Service deployment that has two data tiers and a machine learning node.
+To help you better understand the available autoscaling settings, this example describes a typical autoscaling workflow on sample Elasticsearch Service deployment.

 - When you upgrade a deployment from a stack version in which autoscaling is not supported (prior to version 7.11) to a version in which it is supported (version 7.11 or higher), after the upgrade completes a message indicates that autoscaling is available.
 You can enable it simply using the button in the message.